Lramseyer/vaporview/API_DOCS.md

 ## Overview

-Vaporview is designed with the VSCode IDE expereince in mind, and as such, I want to allow for extension interoperability as much as possible.
+Vaporview is designed with the VSCode IDE expereince in mind, so this document serves to help enable extension interoperability.
 This document outlines vaporview command subscriptions, and commands that are emitted.

 # Context menus

-Custom context menu commands can be added to vaporview componets such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.
+Custom context [right click] menu commands can be added to vaporview componets such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.

 ## Waveform Viewer Document (document webview)